Boston, Lincolnshire: Local economy

 Boston's most important industries are food production, including vegetables and potatoes; road haulage and logistics companies that carry the food; the Port of Boston, which handles more than one million tons of cargo per year including the import of steel and timber and the export of grain and recyclable materials; shellfishing; other light industry; and tourism.
 The port is connected by rail, with steel imports going by rail each day to Washwood Heath in Birmingham, and the port and town are also connected by trunk roads including the A16 and the A52.

-Boston's market is held every Wednesday and Saturday in one of England's largest marketplaces, with an additional market and outside auction held on Wednesdays on Bargate Green.
+Boston's market is held every Wednesday and Saturday is in one of England's largest marketplaces, with an additional market and outside auction held on Wednesdays on Bargate Green.

-The Town has many local and national stores.
+The town has many local and national stores.
 Pescod Square shopping centre, located in the centre of town, houses several branded stores including Next, HMV, Waterstones and Wilko.
-Other big name stores in Boston include New look, Sports direct, Dunelm, TKMAXX and boots.
-There are several supermarkets, a Tesco and Asda, an Aldi and 2 Lidls.
-Several Lincolnshire coops are located around the town and both Sainsburys and Morrisons have a small presence.
-In 2021 a new department store opened in the Town centre called Rebos, filling the hole Oldrids and Downtown left when they vacated their Bargate department store in 2020, after 216 years of service, and moved to a new site on the outskirts of town.
+Other big name stores in Boston include New Look, Sports Direct, Dunelm, TK Maxx and Boots.
+There are several supermarkets, including Tesco, Asda, Aldi and two Lidls.
+Several Lincolnshire Co-op stores are located around the town and both Sainsbury's (inside Dobbies Garden Center) and Morrisons (in Wide Bargate) have a small presence.

+However, recently the town centre has been hit by the loss of many retailers.
+Marks & Spencer closed in 2019 after over 100 years in the marketplace, while the town’s flagship department store, Oldrids, closed in 2020 after 216 years on the same site in Strait Bargate.
+It was replaced by a new department store, Rebos, but this in turn closed in 2023.
+In 2024 WH Smith closed, amid reports that a quarter of shops in the town were now empty.

 In late 2013, a £100 million development was announced for the outskirts of town on the A16 towards Kirton.
 This development, named the Quadrant, is split in two phases.
 Phase one consists of a new football ground for Boston United F.C., 500 new homes, retail and business outlets, and a possible supermarket.
 This development also includes the beginning of a distributor road that will eventually link the A52 Grantham Road and the A16 together.
 Phase two, still in the development stage, consists of a possible second new marina, more new homes, and retail units.